mde/ejs/tutorial.md

 ```

 Let's spend some time reviewing what geddy did.
 The previous command
 created a lot.
-During the tutorial we will edit and review some of this
+During the tutorial we will edit and review some of these
 files, but we'll briefly explain what they are now so you get familiar
 with the base application.